How is Team USA faring in the Olympics? Here's a medal count so far

 The Paris Olympics are in full swing with nearly 7,000 athletes from 206 delegations vying for bronze, silver and of course, gold.

-As of 8:30 a.m.
-ET Monday, 30 teams have earned at least one medal but the only team to reach double-digits is Team USA with 12.
-Trailing behind are teams representing China and France, tied with 9 medals each; Japan with 8; South Korea with 7; and Australia, Great Britain and Italy with 6 each.
+As of Monday 7:30 p.m.
+ET, 36 teams have earned at least one medal but the only teams to reach double-digits are Team USA with 20; France with 16; Japan and China both with 12; Britain with 10.

+Japan leads with six gold medals, twice as many as the U.S. Meanwhile, China, France, Australia and South Korea are also ahead of the U.S. each have five gold medals — putting those countries higher on the official Olympic medal table.

 Leading up to the Games, analytics company Gracenote predicted that Team USA would finish with the most medals overall.
-Gracenote forecasted that Team USA could also possibly take home the most gold medals and the biggest threat to that will be the athletes from China.
+Gracenote also forecasted that Team USA could collect the most gold, with China being the main threat.

-Now, no nation officially "wins" the Olympics but taking home the most medals or gold medals remains a symbol of victory for participating countries.
+Now, no nation officially "wins" the Olympics but earning the most medals or gold medals remains a symbol of victory for participating countries.

 So, how is Team USA doing so far?
-As of Monday morning:
+As of Monday evening:

 - Swimming: 2